Middleton Woods features an impressive 200 acres of ancient woods. It is the largest remaining ancient woodlands in West Yorkshire.

 Dotted with historical and archaeological features, parts of the site date back to 1300 giving a fascinating glimpse into Leeds historical past.
 Venture into the woods for a teddy bears picnic, go bug hunting in the undergrowth and imagine the stories that the ancient trees could tell.

-Middleton Woods is an important site of conservation in Leeds and home to an array of trees, insects, birds and mammal species.
+Also known as Middleton Woods Nature Reserve, it is an important site of conservation in Leeds and home to an array of trees, insects, birds and mammal species.

 Whilst you’re here, why not give Middleton Park a visit for a packed day of nature and family fun.